inovex/attractify/docs/installation.md

 - Go
 - PostgreSQL/CockroachDB
 - ClickhouseDB
-- Kafka

 Frontend:
 - Vue.js
 - Vuex

-To make changes to the front- or backend, you should start the databases and Kafka via Docker Compose file `docker-compose.dev.yml` in the repository root.
+To make changes to the front- or backend, you should start the databases via Docker Compose file `docker-compose.dev.yml` in the repository root.
 Then you can start the frontend and backend separately.

 ### Frontend